honojs/website/api/hono.md

 ## Generics

-You can pass the Generics to specify the types of Cloudflare Workers Bindings and the variables used in `c.set`/`c.get`.
+You can pass Generics to specify the types of Cloudflare Workers Bindings and variables used in `c.set`/`c.get`.

 ```ts
 type Bindings = {